 Fig. 12.
-Sequential Performance of our five implementations. and North America.
-Each slice consists of 2^{16} points (spanning ~5000 km).
-For each of the four regions, we extract ten East-West slices at 1 km North-South intervals.
-These slices lead to diverse elevation maps, as seen in Figure 10.
-5.3 Sequential Performance Results We evaluate our sequential implementations on the ALGOPARC platform.
+Sequential Performance of our five implementations.

+90-meter resolution.
+We extract 1-dimensional slices from 4 different regions: Europe, Asia, Africa, and North America.
+Each slice consists of 216 points (spanning ~5000 km).
+For each of the four regions, we extract ten East-West slices at 1 km North-South intervals to provide a diverse set of datasets based on real-world terrains.
+While the different slices taken from a single region vary only slightly, the different regions lead to diverse elevation maps, as seen in Figure 10.

+5.3 Sequential Performance Results

+We evaluate our sequential implementations and sequential execution of PARAOT and LINPAR (i.e., using 1 thread) on the ALGOPARC platform.
 Figure 11 shows average runtime vs. dataset size (n) for synthetic random datasets.
-As expected, the quadratic complexity of NAIVE results in much sharper runtime growth compared to the $O(n \log^2 n)$ algorithms.
-Additionally, we see that the simplified half-line intersection counting algorithm described in Section 3.1 gives Sweep, PARAOT, and LINPAR a significant practical performance advantage over REDBLUE.
-Figure 12a shows average runtimes of our four sub-quadratic implementations for our three classes of synthetic datasets of $n = 2^{20}$ vertices (we omit NAIVE results since its runtime is prohibitive for such a large n).
-These results confirm that SWEEP, PARAOT, and LINPAR are consistently faster than REDBLUE, with an average decrease in runtime (across all synthetic inputs) of 5.56x, 6.51x, and
+As expected, the quadratic complexity of NAIVE results in much sharper runtime growth as we increase n, compared to the $O(n \log^2 n)$ algorithms.
+Additionally, we see that the simplified half-line intersection counting algorithm described in Section 3.1 gives SWEEP, PARAOT, and LINPAR a significant practical performance advantage over REDBLUE.
+Note that, to compare sequential performance, we run PARAOT and LINPAR using only one thread.